 Hours: Daily 10am-11pm.
 Cost: 250Czk.
 Age Requirement: Must be 18 or over to enter.
 Website: (here).

 28. Colorful Medieval Homes:

-31. Image Theatre: The Image Theatre is an truly unique experience where dance, story telling, optical illusions, black lights, neon, and artistry all blend into a seamless collection of showmanship.
-The troop has been operating since 1989 and have an entire collection of established shows they rotate through their 7 day a week performances.
+32. Image Theatre: The Image Theatre is a truly unique experience where dance, storytelling, optical illusions, black lights, neon, and artistry all blend into a seamless collection of showmanship.
+The troop has been operating since 1989 and have an entire collection of established shows they rotate through their 7 days a week performances.
 It really is a refreshing twisting on entertainment.
 Cost: 480 CZK.
 Hours: Shows are typically at 8pm but they sometimes add a second performance at 6pm.
 Address: Pařížská 4.
 Theater Website: (HERE).